GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 Now we need to get a **Gemini API Key**
 - Go to the Google Cloud Console and search for the **Gemini API** page and enable the API
 - On that same page, create credentials of type: **API key**
+- Provide a name for your api key : example - Gemini API Key
+- In API restrictions section, click radio button Restrict Key
+- In the filter select Generative Language API and Vertex AI
 - A new API is created, save this key, you'll be using it soon.

 Next we will deploy and run the pipeline